 Of course, thanks to a helpful sign provided by the National Park Service, the answer was soon revealed: Nurse trees.

-In the coastal Oregan forest climate, trees are always in search of the most fertile ground to grow in.
-Often, the richest evironment happens to be atop a fallen tree laying on the forest floor.
-The nutrients from this nurse tree form the perfect starting point for a new tree to set its roots and begin to reach skyward.
+In the coastal Oregon forest climate, trees are always in search of the most fertile ground to grow in.
+Often, the richest evironment happens to be atop other trees that are lying on the forest floor.
+The nutrients from this decaying nurse tree form the perfect starting point for a new tree to set its roots and begin to reach skyward.

-By providing a rich, positive environment and a starting point several feet in the air, it had given the young spruce a head start in the race for sunlight.
+By providing a rich, positive environment and an initial boost several feet in the air, some long-gone nurse tree had given this young spruce a head start in the race for sunlight.

-As grand as that Sitka Spruce was, it was the legacy left by the nurse tree that impressed me more.
+As grand as that now full-grown Sitka was, it was the legacy left by the nurse tree that impressed me more.
 The nurse tree had made it all possible.

 As leaders, shouldn’t we aspire to do the same?